samcorcos/network-x/README.md

   - [ ] hover to show details
   - [ ] click on a button to fetch more from that node and add to the graph
   - [ ] display link type on graph
+  - [ ] get data to update responsively (rather than the current hack)

 # Getting Started